 Although dressing rules at weddings vary by country, in general a mother of the bride dress should:

 - Not be the same colour as the wedding dress.
 So check with the bride!
-Also find out which colour the bride maids are wearing.
+Also find out which colour the bridesmaids are wearing.
 You do not want to be mistaken for one!

 - Preferably not be all black as that may suggest mourning.
-Although this is not a strict rule, I would personally prefer you to choose another colour since most women over 40 look much better in more colourful outfits.
-An alternative is to mix black with another colour, as in the black / pink outfit below, which is very chic.
-I also like the other black and grey combination I feature, because of the great drape of the dress and the chic combination with the jacket.
+Although this is not a strict rule, I would personally prefer you to choose another color since most women over 40 look much better in more colorful outfits.
+An alternative is to mix black with another color, which can look very chic.
+I also like the other black and grey combination I feature (above), because of the great drape of the dress and the chic combination with the jacket.

 - Avoid flashy shades like bright red, pink or yellow as the dress may stand out too much.
-If you like to wear colour, go for something more subtle like the multicoloured dress I featured with the very stylish long purple coat.
+If you like to wear color, go for something more subtle like the multi-colored dress (above) I featured with the very stylish long purple coat.
 This combination is especially great for summer weddings.

 - Not be overly sexy.
 Avoid too much cleavage and let the bride be the sexiest girl in the room.

 - Offer solutions for multiple locations.
 If the wedding includes a church service for example, make sure that you have an accompanying jacket with your dress.
-Most of the combinations if feature here come with great jackets.
-One of my favorite jacket and dress combination is the pale green combination at the top.
-This dress has a flattering drape and a superbly chic accompanying coat.
+Most of the combinations I feature here come with great jackets.

 - Not be too fashionable.
 Remember, you will look at these photos in years to come.
-Opt for something current and more timeless with clean lines.
-The top right grey silver dress will always be in style and flattering for many body types.
-Superbly chic and elegant!
-The navy blue ensemble is a perfect example of a timeless dress as well.
+Opt for something current yet timeless with clean lines.
+The two looks below are good examples of timeless style.

 - Talk to the bride and ask her about her preferences.
 If she is casual about your dress, then you can just select whatever you please.
-But if she is sensitive about certain colours or gives you some guidelines, you may want to stick to that.
-She may even want to coordinate the colour of your dress with those of the bride maids (let’s hope not!)
+But if she is sensitive about certain colors or gives you some guidelines, you may want to stick to that.
+She may even want to coordinate the color of your dress with those of the bridesmaids (let’s hope not!)